labgem/microscope-user-doc/docs/content/compgenomics/card.rst

 What are these tables?
 --------------------------------------------------------

+The **General Information** table summarize informations about CARD results for the selected organism.

 The table **CARD Proteins Homologs** shows all CDS results with a Perfect or Strict hit for the **protein homolog model**.

 - The **Perfect** algorithm detects perfect matches from the curated reference sequences and mutations in CARD.